Why donate

 If you want to jump right in and start developing, you can skip the “quasar mode” command and issue:

-This will add BEX mode automatically, if it is missing adding a src-bex folder to your project.
+This will add BEX mode automatically, if it is missing, by creating the /src-bex folder into your project.

 TIP